-The Kinder Kalahari & Camber High Efficiency coal / pebble effect gas fire incorporates a unique and highly developed fuel bed which gives the realism of a loose coal / pebble layout combined with realistic flames and glow.
+The Flavel Decadence High Efficiency coal effect gas fires incorporate a unique and highly developed fuel bed which gives the realism of a loose coal layout combined with realistic flames and glow.
 The use of durable ceramic material in the construction of the fuelbed components ensures long and trouble free operation.

-The fire incorporates a flame control which allows you to adjust the flame appearance to give the desired combination of flames and glow.
-The left hand position gives maximum radiant heat and output whereas the right hand position gives more flame but slightly less glow.
 When first using the new fire a slight smell may be noticed.
-This is due to starch used in the manufacture of the soft ceramic coals / pebbles, it is non-toxic and will soon disappear.
+This is due to starch used in the manufacture of the soft ceramic coals, it is non-toxic and will soon disappear.